Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

 As an illustration, in Fig.~\ref{fig:fig1}(c) to (e), we show the energy spectrum of $+K$ valley ($\tau=+1$) at a commensurate angle $\theta=0.53^{\circ}$ \cite{Yangzhang2020} but with different strength of pseudo-magnetic field: $\Phi/\Phi_0=0,0.45,0.8$.
 The corresponding Berry curvature distribution of top moir\'e bands at $\Phi/\Phi_0=0$ and $\Phi/\Phi_0=0.8$ are shown in Fig.~\ref{fig:fig1}(f) and Fig.~\ref{fig:fig1}(g).
-Without the pseudo-magnetic field, the moir\'e band carries zero Chern number(labeled in Fig.~\ref{fig:fig1}(c)), although there appears to be finite Berry curvature at moir\'e Brillouin zone corners $\pm \kappa$ (Fig.~\ref{fig:fig1}(f)).
+Without the pseudo-magnetic field, the moir\'e band carries zero Chern number (labeled in Fig.~\ref{fig:fig1}(c)), although there appears to be finite Berry curvature at moir\'e Brillouin zone corners $\pm \kappa$ (Fig.~\ref{fig:fig1}(f)).
 With an increase in the pseudo-magnetic field, it can be seen that the gap at $\kappa$ is closed at $\Phi/\Phi_0=0.45$ and reopens when $\Phi/\Phi_0>0.45$, which results in finite Chern numbers for the top two moir\'e bands (labeled in Fig.~\ref{fig:fig1}(e)).
-At the same time, in contrast with the Berry curvature at zero flux, the Berry curvature $\Omega(\bm{k})\neq -\Omega(-\bm{k})$ at finite flux (Fig.~\ref{fig:fig1}(g)) as the spinless time-reversal symmetry is broken.
+It is clear from Fig.~\ref{fig:fig1}(g) that, for the band with a finite Chern number, the Berry curvature has the same sign in the whole Brillouin zone.

-{\emph {Topological phase diagram.}}---To understand the topological phase transition, we derived an effective Hamiltonian near $\pm \kappa$ by performing perturbation theory at three moir\'e Brillouin corners connected by the reciprocal lattice vectors for the moir\'e pattern (SM Sec.~\Romannum{2}A\cite{Supp}).
+{\emph {Topological phase diagram.}}---To understand the topological phase transition, we derived an effective Hamiltonian near $\pm \kappa$ by performing perturbation theory at three moir\'e Brillouin corners connected by the reciprocal lattice vectors for the moir\'e pattern (SM Sec.~IIA \cite{Supp}).
 The resulting effective Hamiltonian is \begin{widetext}